xpgram/advance-wars/README.md

 <!------------------------------------------------------------------------------------------------->
 ## Map Editing

 Currently dev-only, but it's mostly just missing UI.
 And a place to store the data.
+And the ability to resize the map during runtime.
+And uh... well, it helps me out.

-This is actually accessible (in dev builds) in the middle of any battle.
+This is actually accessible in the middle of any battle if in a dev build, and in no battles whatsoever when in a public build.
+I'm all about dev tyranny.
+I can't wait to program in my own cheat codes.

 ![](/docs/demo-reels/map-design.gif)